ycarowr/SpaceMarine/README.md

 # Space Marine Project.
-The repository contains the game illustrated by the video below, the assets are free and can be found on [PixelGameArt](http://pixelgameart.org/web/)
+The repository contains the game illustrated by the video below, the assets are free and can be found on [PixelGameArt](http://pixelgameart.org/web/).
+You can find a playable demo on [itch](https://github.com/ycarowr/SpaceMarine).

 ![alt text](https://github.com/ycarowr/SpaceMarine/blob/master/Assets/Textures/spacemarine.gif)